-Business mobile phones give you extra flexibility and make communication easier.
-With a vast range of equipment and services available, it can take a little time to find and implement the best mobile phone service for your company.
+With a vast range of equipment and services available, it can take a little time to find and implement the best mobile phone and service for your company.

 There are many ways your business can use mobile phones.
-Your staff can stay in touch when they’re visiting clients, send and receive email when travelling, browse the internet or even divert all calls to their mobile phone if they’re working from home.
-And with the growth in apps there is an increasing range of things your staff can do with a business mobile such as checking train times, getting directions and checking prices.
+Your staff can stay in touch when they’re visiting clients, send and receive email, browse the internet or even divert all calls to their mobile phone if they’re working from home.
+And with the growth in apps there is an endless range of tasks your staff can complete with a business mobile such as online marketing, filing receipts, working time and expenses, checking train times, getting directions and remotely accessing key documents stored in the cloud.
 Of course, a business mobile phone is also essential for employees who are on call too.

-When introducing business mobile phones to your company, it’s important you’re absolutely clear about what you want to do with them.
+When purchasing business mobile phones for your company, it’s important you’re absolutely clear about what you want to do with them.
 In particular, you will need to establish:

 Make sure your IT supplier or the person responsible for IT in your business is involved in this process.
 They can advise on the best way to integrate any new mobile phones with your existing IT systems as well as help determine the best way to support your mobile phones.